 This bill has been referred to three committees in each chamber.
 The Senate bill had an OIR strike-all amendment that was late-filed containing changes to the reciprocal financial and governance requirements in the bill.
 This amendment was passed in committee on March 17 in its first stop.
 The bill has yet to move again in the Senate but the Senate sponsor has been meeting with stakeholders for their input on a future amendment to the bill.
-The House bill has not yet been heard.
+The House bill was set to be heard on April 3 but was temporarily postponed.
 This issue will likely be caught up with the House hearings into property insurance profits.
-The Insurance committee held a 3-hour hearing last week focusing on profits in insurance affiliates with an MGA structure.
+The Insurance committee held two hearings focusing on profits in insurance affiliates with an MGA structure.
 That committee will likely develop its own committee bill aimed at capping homeowner insurer profits but could ultimately encompass all lines.
+Or they could amend concepts like this onto other vehicles.